Bagrationovsk: History

+Early history

 In 1325, the Teutonic Knights built an Ordensburg castle called "Yladia" or "Ilaw", later known as "Preussisch Eylau", in the center of the Old Prussian region Natangia.
 'Ylow' is the Old Prussian term for 'mud' or 'swamp'.
 The settlement nearby developed in 1336, but in 1348 the Teutonic Order gave the privilege to establish twelve pubs in the area around the castle.
 Although the settlement had only a few inhabitants, due to its central position it was often used as meeting place for officials of the Order.

 In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 During the subsequent Thirteen Years' War, in 1455, Teutonic Knights regained control of the settlement.
 The castle was besieged on 24 May 1455 by troops of the Prussian Confederation under the command of Remschel von Krixen, but the garrison repulsed the attack.
 After the war, in 1466, the settlement became a part of Poland as a fief held by the Teutonic Knights.
 During the Horsemen's War in 1520, the castle was unsuccessfully besieged by troops of the Polish Kingdom, who devastated the settlement.
 Following the war, it remained a part of Poland, now as a fief held by newly established secular Ducal Prussia.
 Preußisch Eylau received its civic charter in 1585.

+18th–19th centuries

 In 1709–1711, the bubonic plague killed 2,212 inhabitants of the Eylau area.
+The town was under Russian occupation from 1758 to 1762 during the Seven Years' War.

 The Battle of Eylau (7–8 February 1807) during the Napoleonic Wars involved the French troops of Napoleon Bonaparte, the Russian troops of General Bennigsen, and the Prussian troops of General Anton Wilhelm von L'Estocq.
 Only 3 inhabitants of Eylau died in the battle, but 605 persons died due to hunger and diseases in 1807 (with the average death rate in "normal" years being around 80–90).
 Napoleon used the local courthouse as his headquarters in Eylau on 7–17 February 1807.

 On 1 April 1819, the town became the seat of the administrative district Preußisch Eylau (Kreis Pr.
 Eylau).
 In 1834, a Teachers' Seminary was founded, educating every East Prussian teacher until it was closed down in 1924.
 The town was connected to the railway on 2 September 1866.
 In the late 19th century, four annual fairs and two weekly markets were held in the town.

+20th–21st centuries

-During World War I, the town was occupied without a struggle by Russian troops on 27 August 1914, but these troops left on 3 September 1914 after massacring 65 civilians.
+During World War I, the town was occupied without a struggle by Russian troops on 27 August 1914, but these troops left on 3 September 1914.

 After 1933, large barracks were built by the Wehrmacht, and in 1935 Infantry and Artillery units were stationed there.

-On February 10, 1945, during the Soviet Red Army's East Prussian Offensive, the town was occupied by troops of the 55th Guards "Irkutsk-Pinsk" Division commanded by Major General Adam Turchinsky.
+On 10 February 1945, during the Soviet Red Army's East Prussian Offensive, the town was occupied by troops of the 55th Guards "Irkutsk-Pinsk" Division commanded by Major General Adam Turchinsky.